abhinav2006-12/ai-smart-parking-system/README.md

 The local engine covers **12 distinct scenarios** (capacity critical, demand surge, demand drop, high occupancy, EV-dominant, long stays, revenue efficiency, stable ops, and more) with randomised natural-language variants, so the card always shows a meaningful, non-generic summary — regardless of API availability.

 > No new database tables are created for this feature.
 All analytics are computed from the existing `vehicles`, `revenue_log`, and `settings` tables.

 ---

+## AI Chatbot (ParkPilot Assistant)

+ParkPilot features a floating guest-facing assistant that helps users understand check-in/check-out flows, payment methods, and current rates/occupancy.

+### How the Chatbot works

+- **Dynamic Rates & Slots**: The chatbot's system prompt is constructed dynamically.
+Every query sent to the AI includes real-time pricing (hourly rate and minimum billable hours) and live slot availability (total capacity, standard, EV, and taxi spots) based on the database settings and currently parked vehicles.
+- **Offline / Local Fallback**: If the Gemini/OpenAI API is unconfigured or offline, the chatbot degrades gracefully to a rule-based matching responder (`getLocalResponse`).
+This local fallback dynamically parses settings so it still responds with the correct configured rates for Standard, EV, and Taxi spots.

+---